mknichel/javascript-errors/README.md

 a();
 ```

-In this example, a variable that is actually a number is trying to be invoked as a function.
-The browser will throw an error that looks like `TypeError: a is not a function` with a stack trace that points to that line of code.
+In this example, a variable that is actually a number can't be invoked as a function.
+The browser will throw an error like `TypeError: a is not a function` with a stack trace that points to that line of code.

-A developer might want to throw an error in a piece of code if a certain precondition is not met.
+A developer might also want to throw an error in a piece of code if a certain precondition is not met.
 For example

 ```javascript
 if (!checkPrecondition()) {